COMPASS For

 Adopting Process. |

-D. Using Inkscape.
-One of the big advantages of SVG is the fact that there are
+Inkscape.
+One of the big advantages of

-several Freeware drawing programs that support it.
-One of the best is
+that support it.
+One of the best is Inkscape, a drawing program

-Inkscape, a drawing program that is very similar to Adobe Illustrator.
+that is very similar to Adobe Illustrator.
+Since

-perfect alternative for cavers on a budget.
+alternative for cavers on a budget.

 Because Inkscape is free and works well for cave